A-Level Results Day and Clearing 2026: A Step-by-Step Guide

 What time does UCAS Hub update on results day?

-UCAS Hub updates from 8am BST on A-Level results day (Thursday 13 August 2026).
-In practice it can take until around 8.15am for every application to refresh, because the system is under heavy load.
+UCAS Hub updates from 8am BST on A-Level results day (Thursday 13 August 2026), and in practice it can take until around 8.15am for every application to refresh, because the system is under heavy load.
 If your status hasn't moved at 08:00, log out, wait a few minutes, and check again.

 From 8am you can see whether your firm or insurance choice has been confirmed.
-You cannot add a Clearing choice through UCAS Hub until 10:00 UK time, even if you've been matched to one from 8am onwards.
-UCAS confirmed the 10:00 open time for A-level results day in its 2026 Confirmation and Clearing key dates.
+You cannot add a Clearing choice through UCAS Hub until 13:00 UK time on A-level results day, even if you've been matched to one from 8am onwards.
+UCAS confirmed the 13:00 add-a-choice time for the 13 August JCQ results day in its 2026 Confirmation and Clearing key dates.

 Scottish SQA results (Tuesday 4 August 2026) are a separate release.
 If you've signed up for MySQA, text and email results go out from 8am BST too.